Verified Labels

 Military structure

 The structure can be clearly identified as military.
-Strongholds or bricks in a random building are not sufficient.
-The building must be in an official military site.
+Strongholds or bricks stationed in a random building are not enough indication to add this label.
+The building has to be in an official military site.

 Unknown structure used for military purposes

-A building whose type cannot be established, but is visibly a military site or used for military purposes (strongholds or weapons situated in the building, etc.).
+A building, whose type can't be established, but it can be seen as a military site or used for military purposes.
+This can be identified by strongholds or weapons situated in the building, etc.

 Public Infrastructure

 Bridges, roads, electricity facilities, parks.
-The structure should be the main target of the attack.
+To add the label, the structure should be the main target of the attack.

 Humanitarian/IDP

-Any building clearly used as a shelter or residence for internally displaced people and/or refugees.
-Schools used as IDP camps qualify when clearly serving as shelter.
+Any formal or informal building that is clearly used as a shelter or a residence for IDP (internally displaced people and/or refugees).

 Checkpoint